mpvnet-player/mpv.net/docs/Manual.md

 mpv specific settings are stored in the file mpv.conf, if no mpv.conf file exists mpv.net generates it with the following defaults:

 [mpv.conf defaults](../../../tree/master/src/Resources/mpv.conf.txt)

 mpv.net specific settings are stored in the file mpvnet.conf.

 The input (key/mouse) bindings and the context menu definitions are stored in the input.conf file, if it's missing mpv.net generates it with the following defaults:

 [input.conf defaults](../../../tree/master/src/Resources/input.conf.txt)

 mpv.net supports almost all mpv settings and features.

-The config folder can be opened from the context menu (`Settings > Open Config Folder`).
+The config folder can be opened from the context menu: `Settings > Open Config Folder`

 Command Line Interface